-The Northern Territory Government promotes crocodile awareness among residents and visitors by disseminating educational information through a CROCWISE plan.
-Public awareness campaign continues to be conducted regularly to minimise harmful interactions between people and crocodiles.
-The campaign uses a variety of the media including TV, DVD, papers and radio to ensure messages about safe behaviour are effectively conveyed to both locals and visitors.
-Local events such as the show circuit, tour guides, park visitor centres, and park ranger talks are avenues to further disseminate messages in a face to face setting.
-PWC staff also visits local schools to deliver the educational program to teachers and children.
-Signs at popular water entry points are placed to reduce risks with crocodiles.
-The Northern Territory Government also promote relevant legislation, policy and guidelines to the commercial crocodile industry and wider community via promotion of this management program, relevant fact sheets, and through the Northern Territory Government permit system.
+The Northern Territory Government promotes crocodile awareness among residents and visitors by disseminating educational information through the CROCWISE strategy.
+Public awareness campaigns continues to be conducted regularly to minimise harmful interactions between people and crocodiles.
+The campaigns use a variety of the media including TV, DVD, social media sites, newspapers and radio to ensure messages about safe behaviour are effectively conveyed to both locals and visitors.
+Local events such as the show circuit, tour guides, park visitor centres, and park ranger talks are avenues to further disseminate messages in a face-to-face setting.
+PWC staff also visits local schools and run competitions to deliver the educational program to teachers and children.
+Signs are placed at popular water entry points to reduce risks associated with crocodiles.
+The Northern Territory Government also promotes relevant legislation, policy and guidelines to the commercial crocodile industry and wider community via promotion of the management program, relevant fact sheets, and through the Northern Territory Government permit system.